 7 A merchant who holds in his hands dishonest scales loves to swindle.
 8 Ephraim says, “I'm rich!
 I've made myself wealthy!
 I've made so much from my work, and nobody can prove me guilty of doing wrong.”

 9 But I am the Lord your God who brought you out of the land of Egypt.
-I will make you live again in tents like you do at the time of that particular festival.‡This refers to the Festival of Tabernacles where the people lived outside in tents or shelters for a week to remember their journey through the wilderness.
+I will make you live again in tents like you do at the time of that particular festival.[c]

 10 I spoke through the prophets.
 I myself gave many visions and parables through the prophets.

-11 If Gilead is idolatrous,§The word used here is the same as in Beth-aven, the parody name for Bethel, signifying the worship of idols who are truly worthless, they are nothing. they will surely come to nothing.
+11 If Gilead is idolatrous,[d] they will surely come to nothing.
 In Gilgal they sacrifice bulls.
-Even their altars are like heaps of rocks in the furrows of the field.*This verse suggests mixed worship that merged idols with the true God.
-Like rocks in a ploughed field, this was barrier to knowing the true God.
+Even their altars are like heaps of rocks in the furrows of the field.[e]

 14 Ephraim has really upset the Lord, and the Lord will let them have the consequences of their bloodshed and pay them back for their contempt.